AndreaDiotallevi/motorway/readme.md

 -   Amazon DynamoDB using TTL
 -   Redis in-memory cache

-Since I am not going for a serverless approach, I have picked Redis, which is also a caching technology already used at Motorway.
+Since I have decided to not use DynamoDB, I have picked Redis, which is also a caching technology already used at Motorway.

 The principle is: